Canada’s mining industry recognizes its important role in reducing its emissions and adapting to the impacts of climate change.

 At higher levels of performance, companies will be required to make commitments – supported by short- and long-term targets and actions – to climate action consistent with the ambitions of the Paris Agreement to limit global warming to well below 2 degrees, as well as commitments corresponding with ambitions to achieve net-zero emissions by 2050.

 In addition to enhanced requirements for energy use and GHG emissions management systems, the TSM Climate Change Protocol incorporates comprehensive requirements for the management of physical climate impacts and adaptation, supported by MAC’s Guide on Climate Change Adaptation for the Mining Sector.
-These include:

 - Assessment and identification of potential physical climate impacts.